Feb 19, 2021

 MAGNUS WAHLBERG: Yeah, yeah, yeah, yeah.

 MAGNUS WAHLBERG: Yeah, exactly.
 It is.
-That's what it is (laughter).
+That's what it is [laughs].

-LULU MILLER: Winded - I see what you did there, McEwan.
-This very long-winded fart joke was bravely reported by Annie McEwan and beautifully produced by Matt Kielty, Annie McEwan and Sarah Qari with sound design by Jeremy Bloom.
-Reporting and translation help from Magnus Ormstadt (ph).
-Huge thanks to Ben Wilson, who's done his own fascinating research into the herring toots, and to Ola Tunander, Hans Gordon (ph), Andreas Timmelstad, Klaus Helmersen and Meg Bolz (ph).
+LULU: Winded - I see what you did there, McEwen.
+This very long-winded fart joke was bravely reported by Annie McEwen and beautifully produced by Matt Kielty, Annie McEwen and Sarah Qari with sound design by Jeremy Bloom.
+Reporting and translation help from Magnus Ormstadt.
+Huge thanks to Ben Wilson, who's done his own fascinating research into the herring toots, and to Ola Tunander, Hans Gordon, Andreas Timmelstad, Klaus Helmersen and Meg Bolz.
 Catch you on the flip, friends.
 May your sanity stay intact and your wind broken.
 Bye.

-SAM: Hi.
-This is Sam (ph) calling from London, England.
-RADIOLAB was created by Jad Abumrad, and it's edited by Soren Wheeler.
+[LISTENER: Hi.
+This is Sam calling from London, England.
+Radiolab was created by Jad Abumrad and is edited by Soren Wheeler.
 Lulu Miller and Latif Nasser are our co-hosts.
 Dylan Keefe is our director of sound design.
 Suzie Lechtenberg is our executive producer.
-Our staff includes Simon Adler, Jeremy Bloom, Becca Bressler, Rachael Cusick, David Gebel, Matt Kielty, Annie McEwen, Sarah Qari, Arianne Wack, Pat Walters and Molly Webster, with help from Shima Oliaee, Sarah Sandbach and Jonny Moens.
-Our fact-checkers are Diane Kelly and Emily Krieger.
+Our staff includes: Simon Adler, Jeremy Bloom, Becca Bressler, Rachael Cusick, David Gebel, Matt Kielty, Annie McEwen, Sarah Qari, Arianne Wack, Pat Walters and Molly Webster, with help from Shima Oliaee, Sarah Sandbach and Jonny Moens.
+Our fact-checkers are Diane Kelly and Emily Krieger.]

 THE LAB sticker